harvesthill/reddit-wiki-archive/steroids/trestolone.md

 ###Half-life

-In the first study, MENT acetate was used to determine the rate of hydrolysis of the acetate ester and how quickly elevated MENT plasma levels were reached.
+In a study on the compound's half-life, MENT acetate was used to determine the rate of hydrolysis of the acetate ester and how quickly elevated MENT plasma levels were reached.
 The half-life is also VERY short, calculated to be only 40 min for 500mcg of the compound injected IV.
 A Swedish study^(9) injecting MENT Acetate IM found a longer half-life of 224 minutes due to the extended absorption time of IM in contrast to that of IV.
 Peak MENT concentrations were dose-dependent and were reached about 1–2 hours after the injections.
 This short half-life mandates twice a day dosing to maintain stable plasma levels of the Acetate ester.
 Enanthate and Decanoate formulations with significantly longer half-life values are also commercially available.

 ### Fertility Recovery